wp-plugins/vdslider/readme.txt

 = 1.0 =
 * First version created and set for review at the wordpress extension directory.
+= 1.1 =
+* Updated Stable tag, and Tested up to tag, along with replacing donation link with correct one.

 == Upgrade Notice ==

 = 1.0 =
 First version created and set for review at the wordpress extension directory.
+= 1.1 =
+Can be upgraded without any worries.